Pacing Equilibrium in First-Price Auction Markets: Monotonicity and Sensitivity Analysis

-\begin{proposition} In \fppe, changing one bidder's budget $B'_i = (1 + \Delta)B_i$ for $\Delta\ge 0$, yields $SW^\text{new} \le (1+\Delta)SW^\text{old}$. \end{proposition} \begin{proof} Let $i$ be the bidder whose budget increases from $B_i$ to $(1+\Delta)B_i$.
+\begin{proposition} In an \fppe, changing one bidder's budget from $B_i$ to $B'_i = (1 + \Delta)B_i$ for $\Delta\ge 0$ yields $SW^\text{new} \le (1+\Delta)SW^\text{old}$. \end{proposition} \proof{Proof.} Let $i$ be the bidder whose budget increases from $B_i$ to $(1+\Delta)B_i$.
 Let $\fppet$ be the \fppe before the change, and $\newfppet$ be the \fppe after the budget change.
 By Lemma~\ref{lem:pm-delta}, increasing a budget can only increase pacing multipliers.
-Let $S^+$ be the set of bidders whose pacing multiplier increased (for convenience excluding bidder $i$), let $S^-$ be the set who had pacing multiplier strictly lower than $1$ whose multiplier did not change, and let $S^1$ be the set of bidders who were unpaced in $\fppet$.
-Let $SW^\text{old}$ be the old social welfare, and $SW^\text{new}$ the new one.
+Let $S_+$ be the set of bidders whose pacing multiplier increased (for convenience excluding bidder $i$), let $S_-$ be the set who had pacing multipliers strictly lower than $1$ and that did not change, and let $S_1$ be the set of bidders who were unpaced in $\fppet$.
+Let $SW^\text{old}$ be the old social welfare, and $SW^\text{new}$ be the new one.
 Define $SW_i$, $SW_+$, $SW_-$, and $SW_1$ as the contribution to social welfare of bidder $i$, bidders $S_+$, $S_-$, and $S_1$ respectively.

 We use extensively that at pacing multiplier $\alpha_k$, the spend $s_k = \alpha_k \cdot SW_k$.